-Sunderland BME Network has moved its website hosting, domain and email addresses to a green webserver.
-This move is part of an ethical policy which seeks to reduce our environmental impact.
-We are continually reviewing our policies and procedures throughout our organisation to find ways in which we can help the planet.
-As long as it is practical to do so we will continue to pursue those policies as part of our work to help our communities.
+Sunderland Black and Minority Ethnic Network has moved its website hosting, domain and email addresses to a green webserver (in other words an environmentally friendly one).
+This move is part of our ethical policy which seeks to reduce Sunderland BME Network’s environmental impact.
+We are continually reviewing our policies and procedures throughout our organisation to find ways in which we can help the planet by reducing our impact on it through pollution, carbon emissions etc. As long as it is practical to do so we will continue to pursue those policies as part of our work to help our communities.

 o Increase access to information and services – Understand and correctly access public and statutory resources and facilities.